 Thompson Scholars Program

 A selective lifelong learning opportunity, the Thompson Scholars program brings pastors and other church leaders with a special interest in evangelism to the seminary campus.
 The annual intensive study experience focuses on a variety of topics to prepare evangelism leaders for the future.
-The program is directed by Ralph Watkins, associate professor of evangelism and church growth.
+Ralph Watkins, associate professor of evangelism and church growth, serves as director.

-This program is generously supported by an endowment in honor of Cecil Thompson, former professor of evangelism at the seminary.
-The Thompson Scholars program is part of the seminary’s comprehensive program in evangelism, which was initiated in 1981.
+Thompson Scholars is generously supported by an endowment in honor of Cecil Thompson, former professor of evangelism at the seminary.
+The Thompson Scholars program was initiated in 1981.
 This program includes not only lifelong learning opportunities, but also courses for basic and advanced degree students.
 Course work focuses on the church’s evangelistic mission in the rapidly changing context of North America and across the globe.
-Students wishing to emphasize evangelism and mission are urged to include an internship (from one summer to one year) in a teaching congregation with strong missional commitments.

 For more information, please contact Sarah Erickson, director of lifelong learning, at firstname.lastname@example.org or 404-687-4526.